simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ### What Eye Spy Cannot Do

 **5 GHz WiFi**: The ESP32 is a 2.4 GHz-only device.
-Any surveillance camera, ALPR system, or access point operating exclusively on 5 GHz bands will not be visible to the WiFi scan or promiscuous engines.
+Any surveillance camera, ALPR system, or access point operating exclusively on 5 GHz bands won't be visible to the WiFi scan or promiscuous engines.
 Many modern IP cameras are 2.4 GHz capable even if they also support 5 GHz, but dedicated 5 GHz-only deployments will be missed.

 **Encrypted BLE**: Several high-end surveillance products encrypt or obfuscate their BLE advertisements.
 Eye Spy detects devices that broadcast identifiable signatures - OUIs, service UUIDs, manufacturer data - in plaintext.
 Devices that rotate MAC addresses (a privacy feature increasingly common in consumer trackers) will evade MAC-based detection and may only be caught by the persistence tracker if they rotate on a schedule slower than 5 minutes.